koga-one/visual/content/english/Portfolio/index.md

 ---

-- i am the co-founder of Good Luck Collective as well, a gamedev group (2021)
+- i am the co-founder of Good Luck Collective as well, a game dev group (2021)

 #### i help with the coding, art, and design of the games